 It’s important to note that unpaid bills are often sent to collections automatically.
 For example, if you’ve negotiated a six-month payment plan with the hospital, your bill could still be sent to collections after 90 days—even if you haven’t missed a single payment.
-The creditor has discretion to send any and all unpaid balances to collections.
+The creditor has discretion to send any unpaid balances to collections.

 How can you get help with medical bills?

-Whether your credit score has already taken a hit, or you’re working to keep a bill from falling into collections, these options can help you take control of your medical debt:
+Whether your credit score has already taken a hit or you’re working to keep a bill from falling into collections, these options can help you take control of your medical debt:

-- Medical bill loans: With an installment loan, you’ll pay back the borrowed amount plus interest by making regular payments (or installments) over a fixed period of time.
+Medical bill loans: With an installment loan, you’ll pay back the borrowed amount plus interest by making regular payments (or installments) over a fixed period of time.
 A side benefit is that making on-time payments can boost your credit score.
-Installment loans are available from banks, credit unions and online.
+Installment loans are available from banks, credit unions and online lenders.
 Online loans typically have a fast application process, and you can usually get the money within a day or two.

 You can also use an installment loan to consolidate your medical debt.
 If you currently owe on multiple medical debts, you can use the funds from the loan to pay them all off, so you have to make only one payment a month.